-This is what is written: the Christ will suffer and rise from the dead on the third day, and repentance and forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem.
-You are witnesses of these things (Luke 24:46-48).
+"Thus it is written, that the Christ should suffer and on the third day rise from the dead, and that repentance for the forgiveness of sins should be proclaimed in his name to all nations, beginning from Jerusalem.
+You are witnesses of these things (Luke 24:46-48)."

 Catch that?
-Here is a thumbnail sketch of God's strategic offensive: first, Christ suffered humiliation as he died on Passover and was buried on Unleavened Bread; next, Christ rose in exaltation as the last Adam broke the dawn of a new world on First Fruits; finally, Christ expands his redemptive program through the
+Here is a thumbnail sketch of God's strategic offensive: first, Christ suffered humiliation as he died on Passover and was buried on Unleavened Bread; next, Christ rose in exaltation as the second Adam broke the dawn of a new world on First Fruits; finally, Christ expands his redemptive program through the Spirit-empowered preaching of the church-celebrating the Feast of Trumpets, bringing the Day of Atonement to all who hear and believe, indwelling his people as the new Temple of the Spirit.
+He calls his disciples "witnesses"

-Spirit-empowered preaching of the church-celebrating the Feast of Trumpets, bringing the Day of Atonement to all who hear and believe, indwelling his people as the new Temple of the Spirit.
-He calls his disciples "witnesses" (Acts 1:8): it is a word of commission, not merely of description.
+(Acts 1:8): it is a word of commission, not merely of description.
 Empowered by the Spirit, they preach, and in so doing, purposefully continue his redeeming agenda.
 Preaching, properly understood, is how God is fulfilling the Mission to set right all that sin has made wrong.
-Preaching the gospel is how God reconciles "all things" to himself through his Son (Eph.
-1:10; Col. 1:20).
+Preaching the gospel is how God reconciles "all things" to Himself through his Son (Eph 1:10; Col 1:20).
 That is the story of the book of Acts.
 The apostles go to "Jerusalem, and in all Judea and Samaria, and to the ends of the earth," preaching in all the languages of the peoples, bringing salvation to all who repent and believe (1:8).

 Paul reflects on the role of preaching in God's redemptive plan when he writes to the Romans.
 Preaching doesn't only talk about Christ, but may even be said to save!
-"I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes..."
+"For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes..."
 (1:16).
 Later in the same letter, he expands:

 How then will they call on him in whom they have not believed?
 And how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching? ...
 So faith comes from hearing, and hearing through the word of Christ (Rom.
-10:14-15,17 ESV).
+10:14, 17).